A guide to excluded occupiers and evictions

 Case law in Huda v Redbridge LBC has established that these tenancies and licences are not subject to basic protection under the Protection from Eviction Act 1977.

 The tenancy will not be excluded from basic protection if the agreement has been entered into before the 15 January 1989 (the date the 1977 Act became enforceable) and there has been no rent increase or substantial variation of the terms of the tenancy on or after that date.

 Legislate is a contracting platform where letting agents and landlords can create valid agreements on their own terms.
-Read our tutorials on making a tenancy agreement or download our property management guide for more information.
+Read our tutorials on making a tenancy agreement or lodger licence agreement or download our property management guide for more information.

 The opinions on this page are for general information purposes only and do not constitute legal advice on which you should rely.